PlayingWithProjections/PlayingWithProjections.github.io/content/posts/overview.md

 ### 2. Picking a technology

 Please pick your preferred technology, and follow the readme for that repo.
+We **strongly urge** you to pick the language that you know best.
+Although you can use this workshop for learning a new language, it's not the goal of the workshop.

 - [C# (dotnetcore)](/csharp)
 - [Java](/java)